MENU

 ES: Fue uno de los principales defensores de los derechos de los trabajadores durante el periodo que media entre los años de 1940 y 1970 del siglo XX.
 Fundador de la Tendencia Democrática Electricista y dirigente del Sindicato Único de Trabajadores Electricistas de la República Mexicana (SUTERM).
 Encabezó un gran movimiento democratizador sindical en la década de los 1970.

-Ginger Godwin
+Ginger Goodwin

-Ginger Godwin was a miner, strike leader, and war resistor in British Columbia, Canada.
+Ginger Goodwin was a miner, strike leader, and war resistor in British Columbia, Canada.
 His shooting at the hands of Dominion police prompted the Vancouver General Strike, a key event leading to the 1919 Winnipeg General Strike.
 This was one of the foremost events in Canada's labour history.

 Learn more